 GeneCards Summary for ABCC5 Gene

 ABCC5 (ATP-Binding Cassette, Sub-Family C (CFTR/MRP), Member 5) is a Protein Coding gene.
-Diseases associated with ABCC5 include lymphoblastic leukemia and dysembryoplastic neuroepithelial tumor.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include ATPase activity, coupled to transmembrane movement of substances and organic anion transmembrane transporter activity.
+Diseases associated with ABCC5 include lymphoblastic leukemia.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+GO annotations related to this gene include ATPase activity and organic anion transmembrane transporter activity.
 An important paralog of this gene is ABCC9.

 UniProtKB/Swiss-Prot for ABCC5 Gene

 Acts as a multispecific organic anion pump which can transport nucleotide analogs.